-Rule 162.13: "If, after the Starter has ascertained that all competitors are "set":
+If, after the starter has ascertained that all competitors are 'set':

-- (a) one or more athletes violate Rule 162.12 by leaving his/her mark before receiving the report of the pistol/starting device, this shall be deemed a false start and the race immediately recalled. - (b) in races where starting blocks are used, there is initial movement prior to receiving the report of the pistol/starting device by one or more athletes that is not stopped and continues into a commencement of the start, this shall be deemed a false start and the race immediately recalled, even though one or both hands have not yet lost contact with the ground or one or both feet have not yet lost contact with the foot plates of the starting blocks at the time of the report of the pistol/starting device. - (c) in races where starting blocks are used, there is initial movement by one or more athletes that is stopped before receiving the report of the pistol/starting device, such movement shall not be considered commencement of the start if it has not resulted in one or both hands losing contact with the ground or one or both feet losing contact with the foot plates of the starting blocks, but should be regarded as an unsteady start resulting in cancelling the start with a "stand up" command by the Starter, or a recall if the pistol/starting device has fired.
-Such instances may, if applicable, be subject to a disciplinary warning or disqualification (see Rule 162.17). - NOTE 1: Motion by an athlete that is stopped before the gun but causes a second athlete in an immediately adjacent lane to commit a false start should not result in a charge to that second athlete, but the first athlete causing that false start may be given a conduct warning per Rule 162.17(c). - (d) in races starting from a standing position, one or more athletes moves or steps over the start line prior to the report of the pistol/starting device, such movement can be considered accidental and not a full commencement of a start because runners in a standing position are more prone to overbalance.
-Such a situation should be regarded as an unsteady start, and the athletes given a "stand up" command by the Starter, or a recall if the pistol/starting device has fired.
-If an athlete is pushed or jostled over the line before the start, that athlete should not be penalized, and any athlete causing such interference may be subject to a disciplinary warning or disqualification; see Rule 162.17(c) and (d)."
+- (a) one or more athletes violate the definition of a false start (Rule 162.12) by leaving his/her mark before receiving the report of the pistol/starting device, this shall be deemed a false start and the race immediately recalled. - (b) in races where starting blocks are used, there is initial movement prior to receiving the report of the pistol/starting device by one or more athletes that is not stopped and continues into a commencement of the start, this shall be deemed a false start and the race immediately recalled, even though one or both hands have not yet lost contact with the ground or one or both feet have not yet lost contact with the foot plates of the starting blocks at the time of the report of the pistol/starting device. - (c) in races where starting blocks are used, there is initial movement by one or more athletes that is stopped before receiving the report of the pistol/starting device, such movement shall not be considered commencement of the start if it has not resulted in one or both hands losing contact with the ground or one or both feet losing contact with the foot plates of the starting blocks, but should be regarded as an unsteady start resulting in cancelling the start with a "Stand up" command by the starter, or a recall if the pistol/starting device has fired.
+Such instances may, if applicable, be subject to a disciplinary warning or disqualification (see Rule 162.17).
+(Motion by an athlete that is stopped before the start signal but causes a second athlete in an immediately adjacent lane to commit a false start should not result in a charge to that second athlete, but the first athlete causing that false start could be given a conduct warning per Rule 162.17(c).) - (d) in races starting from a standing position, one or more athletes moves or steps over the start line prior to the report of the pistol/starting device, such movement can be considered accidental and not a full commencement of a start because runners in a standing position are more prone to overbalance.
+Such a situation should be regarded as an unsteady start, and the athletes given a "Stand up" command by the starter, or a recall if the pistol/starting device has fired.
+If an athlete is pushed or jostled over the line before the start, that athlete should not be penalized, and any athlete causing such interference may be subject to a disciplinary warning or disqualification; see Rule 162.17(c) and (d).

-(New Rule 162.13 lays out the four primary reasons a Starter must abort or recall a start and the actions to be taken in each case, the first two being false start issues and the second two being unsteady start issues.
-Rule 162.13(a) is the ordinary false start situation, whether in races using starting blocks or stand-up starts.
-Rule 162.13(b) covers the "flyer" in races using starting blocks, and is designed to clarify a common misinterpretation (noted previously) of the IAAF language that formerly was in a Note.
-Rule 162.13(c) covers the "buck" or "flinch" situation in races using starting blocks.
-Rule 162.13(d) covers unsteady starts in the stand-up start situation.)
+This lays out the four primary reasons a starter must abort or recall a start and the actions to be taken in each case, the first two being false start issues and the second two being unsteady start issues.
+Part (a) is the ordinary false start situation, whether in races using starting blocks or stand-up starts.
+Part (b) covers the 'flyer' or rolling start in races using starting blocks, and clarifies a common misinterpretation (noted previously) of the original IAAF language.
+Part (c) covers the 'buck' or 'flinch' situation in races using starting blocks.
+Part (d) covers unsteady stand-up starts.